MassTransit/MassTransit/docs/README.md

 transports:
 - text: RabbitMQ
   link: /quick-starts/rabbitmq
-  description: RabbitMQ is an Open Source project that provides a highly available
+  description: RabbitMQ is a high performance, highly available freely available open source message broker
 - text: Azure Service Bus
   link: /quick-starts/azure-service-bus
   description: Want to play in the Azure Cloud, use this transport to keep everything in Azure